junxit/us-congress-bills-113/metadata.md

 - 2014-03-11 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment and with an amended preamble.
 Without written report.
 - 2014-03-11 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment and with an amended preamble.
 Without written report.
 - 2014-03-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 324.
+- 2014-03-13 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.(consideration: CR S1668-1669; text as passed Senate: CR S1668-1669)
+- 2014-03-13 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent. (consideration: CR S1668-1669; text as passed Senate: CR S1668-1669)